The Light Changes Everything: A Week on Croatia's Sunniest Island

 And bring a jacket for the fortress at sunset.
 The wind picks up as the sun drops, and the temperature can fall 8-10 degrees in an hour.
 The bar sells beer, not blankets.

-For another perspective on the island, our five-day Hvar diary covers the lavender fields and wine tastings most visitors miss.
-And if you're drawn to sunshine-blessed Mediterranean islands, Rhodes offers 300 sunny days with 3,000 years of history.
+For another angle on the island, our five-day Hvar diary covers the lavender fields and wine tastings most visitors miss.
+And if sunshine-blessed Mediterranean islands are your thing, Rhodes offers 300 sunny days alongside 3,000 years of history.